 Cyberbullying is the practice of harassing, threatening, or intentionally embarrassing another person online.
 Unfortunately, research shows that cyber bullying on social media is common — and the consequences can be devastating.
 If your child is suddenly more secretive about online activity or seems upset while logged on, they may be dealing with a bully.
-Check in to see if you can offer coaching or emotional support.
-If you’re an Allstate Identity Protection member, you can link your kids’ accounts for social media monitoring.
+Here are some tips for when you, as a parent, should step in to offer help and support.

-You love the internet, and chances are, your older child or teenager does too.
-From exchanging silly Snapchats with friends to harnessing the power of Google to simplify school projects, many teens use tech to make life easier — and more fun.
+You love the internet and, chances are, your older child or teenager does, too.
+From exchanging silly Snapchats with friends to harnessing the power of Google to simplify school projects, many teens are using tech.

 8 signs your child may be dealing with a cyberbully

-Your child is suddenly going online much less or much more often, or suddenly deletes social media accounts or profiles.
+Your child is suddenly going online much less, much more, or suddenly deletes social media accounts.
 Any sudden and dramatic change in habits could be a red flag.

-Your child is suddenly much more secretive about his or her online activity.
+Your child is suddenly much more secretive about their online activity.

 Your child seems withdrawn socially, engaging less with friends and peers.

 Your child’s general mood has changed.
-He or she seems frequently irritable, impatient, worried, or frustrated.
+They seem frequently irritable, impatient, worried, or frustrated.

-There’s a negative change in his or her physical habits, such as eating or sleeping less.
+There’s a negative change in their physical habits, such as eating or sleeping less.

-If the harassment is severe, report the incident to your child’s school.
-Most schools have anti-bullying policies that include cyberbullying.
+If the harassment continues, report the incident to your child’s school.
+Some schools have anti-bullying policies that include cyberbullying.
 Familiarize yourself with the school’s policy and make sure the correct steps are taken to address the harassment.

-If the harassment is severe and includes threats on your child’s safety or well-being, report the incident to law enforcement.
+If the harassment is severe and includes threats to your child’s safety or well-being, report the incident to law enforcement.

-After taking these steps to resolve the immediate incident, help your child with the emotional fallout of being bullied.
-Offer to connect them with a therapist, encourage other social outlets, and keep an open dialogue.
+After taking these steps to resolve the immediate incident, help your child with the emotional fallout of being bullied by offering to connect them with a therapist, encouraging engagement in other social outlets, and maintaining an open dialogue.

 Be proactive to stop bullying before it starts

 In addition to reactive measures after an incident, there are proactive things you can do at home to help keep cyberbullying at bay:

 Keep the family computer in a public space.

-Coach your child not to give out personal information online.
 Try adopting a new family rule: Don’t send messages or photos online unless they’re okay for everyone to see.
 Unfortunately, bullies can forward messages or photos out of context in an attempt to shame or embarrass their target.